You'll always find only three components:

 Your car's roof itself is another essential factor that you'll need to consider whenever you want to determine roof rack cargo capacity.
 Now that most of the setups are vehicle specific, you have to take some care here.
 Get credible application guides that provide detailed recommendations, from the length of your crossbars to your custom foot packs.

 From our experience, you may not have any problems choosing your ideal roof-rack systems.
 They are many.
 But you will have limited choices when it comes to the mounting system.
 Most of the kits are strictly vehicle specific.
 We have created a fit guide to help make your life easier when you're looking for the perfect rack for your application.
 However, one thing you need to do to be able to find the mounting kits that offer the best service is to ensure you can differentiate between the diverse roof types before you look up to your vehicle.

-In which categories should your vehicle’s roof fall into?
+In which categories should your vehicle's roof fall?
 Four.
 One of them is the naked roof.
-The others are flat tracks, raised side rails and roof rack with crossbars, all of which are usually factory-installed.
+The others are flat tracks, raised side rails, and a roof rack with crossbars, all of which are usually factory-installed.